ton-community/ton-docs/docs/develop/func/global_variables.md

   return C;
 }
 ```
-Note that this code is correct:
+Note that the following code is correct,
 ```cpp
 global int C;